Modafinil or Adrafinil? Here’s the Smarter Pick (and Why It Matters)

 Safety and Side Effects: The Risks You Might Miss

-While both drugs can cause side effects like insomnia, irritability, and gastrointestinal discomfort, adrafinil’s safety profile is far less clear — and potentially riskier.
+While both drugs can cause side effects such as insomnia, irritability, and gastrointestinal discomfort, adrafinil’s safety profile is far less clear and may carry greater risk.

-In a documented case, a 75-year-old man developed irreversible orofacial dyskinesias — involuntary jaw and facial movements — after prolonged adrafinil use.
-Even four months after stopping, symptoms persisted and required treatment with tetrabenazine, a strong dopaminergic depleting agent (Thobois et al., 2004).
+In a documented case, a 75-year-old man developed irreversible orofacial dyskinesias, which are involuntary jaw and facial movements, after prolonged adrafinil use.
+Even four months after stopping the drug, the symptoms persisted and required treatment with tetrabenazine, a potent dopaminergic depleting agent (Thobois et al., 2004).

 “This indicates that as in the case of neuroleptic tardive dyskinesias, movement disorders are not always reversible” (Thobois et al., 2004).